-Version Environment Variable Description 11.50xC6 IFXRESFILE (Linux) Specifies the path and name of a response file when you install an IBM Informix product with RPM Package Manager.
-The response file must contain the path of the installation directory if you do not choose the default installation location, as well as your other customized installation settings.
+Version Environment Variable Description 11.70xC1 IFX_UNLOAD_EILSEQ_MODE Enables DB-Access, the dbexport utility, and the High Performance Loader (HPL) to use character data that is invalid for the locale specified in the environment.
+11.70xC1 LOGINTIMEOUT (supported by the client JDBC driver) Immediately establishes a connection to the Informix database server if the server is running.
+If the server is not running, this environment variable specifies how long, in milliseconds, the server port is polled to establish a connection.
+11.70xC1 TRUSTED_CONTEXT (supported by the client JDBC driver) Specifies if a trusted connection can be established between the database server and the client.
 11.50xC4 IFX_LARGE_PAGES (AIX and Solaris) Enables the use of large pages for non-message shared memory segments that are resident in physical memory.
 When large pages have been configured by operating system commands and the RESIDENT configuration parameter is set appropriately, this feature can offer significant performance benefits for large memory configurations.
 11.50xC4 IFX_NO_SECURITY_CHECK Turns off the utilities that check the security of \$INFORMIXDIR when the database server is started.
 Use this environment variable only when necessary to fix a security flaw in your Informix installation.
 11.50xC4 ONINIT_STDOUT (Windows) Captures the output of the oninit command on Windows systems.
 11.50xC3 IFX_LOB_XFERSIZE Provides error checking when transmitting large CLOB or BLOB data types from clients to the database server.
 11.50xC3 CDR_DISABLE_SPOOL Prevents the generation of ATS and RIS files.
 11.50xC3 CDR_ATSRISNAME_DELIM Sets the delimiter for the timestamp portion of the ATS and RIS file names.
-11.50xC3 IFX_NOT_STRICT_THOUS_SEP Removes enforcement of the restriction that three digits must exist after the thousand separator.